Dolichosauridae: Classification

+Many authors have suggested the dolichosaurs to be a paraphyletic group.

 Both known species of Coniasaurus, C. gracilodens and C. crassidens, are known from disarticulated skulls with isolated vertebral elements.
 In contrast, Dolichosaurus longicollis, the only species of Dolichosaurus, is known from postcranial skeletons with only very fragmentary skulls and no teeth.
 This has made the exact nature of their relation difficult to determine.

 Coniasaurus and Dolichosaurus are generally considered to be either nested within basal mosasauroids as a third group alongside mosasaurs and aigialosaurs, or as the sister group to the mosasauroids.
 The difficulties in establishing more certain relationships not only between the Dolichosauridae and the Mosasauroidea, but also between Dolichosaurus and Coniasaurus, arise from the nature of the fossil remains referred to the genera.
 With Coniasaurus largely lacking postcranial material and Dolichosaurus largely lacking cranial material, they are difficult to compare with each other.

 Studies that propose a close relation between snakes and mosasauroids in a group dubbed Pythonomorpha demonstrate the importance of Dolichosaurus, Coniasaurus and other Late Cretaceous marine squamates in squamate phylogeny and evolutionary history.
 The hypothesis suggesting that snakes, mosasaurs, aigialosaurs and dolichosaurs share a common aquatic ancestor is not universally accepted and stands in stark contrast with the previously widespread hypothesis of snakes having a fossorial origin.

 The cladogram below is based on Palci and Caldwell (2010a), Caldwell and Palci (2010b), placing the Dolichosauridae as a sister group to modern snakes and their closest ancestors.

+Other authors have disagreed with this hypothesis, instead placing dolichosaurs at the base of Mosasauria, with Mosasauria unrelated to snakes.

+Cladogram following Augusta et al. (2022):